Can LLMs Estimate Cognitive Complexity of Reading Comprehension Items?: Introduction

 \section{Introduction}

 Estimating the difficulty of reading comprehension (RC) items\footnote{An RC item typically consists of a passage, a question stem, and sometimes answer options (in the case of the multiple-choice format).
 In this paper, we use the term “item” interchangeably with “question.”} is essential for delivering appropriate learning materials and constructing balanced test forms.
 Traditionally, difficulty has been derived from student responses using frameworks such as classical test theory (CTT) or item response theory (IRT)~\cite{lord1980irt,hambleton1993comparison}.
 However, these approaches are only applicable after test administration and thus cannot support prior difficulty prediction during item development.
 Expert judgment remains the common alternative, but it is costly, time-consuming, and subject to rater variability~\cite{alkhuzaey2024text}.
+Another line of work has attempted to simulate student responses using deep learning models of varying capability~\cite{lalor2019learning,uto2023difficulty,park2024large}, thereby enabling difficulty estimation without real student data.
+However, this approach incurs substantial computational costs for training or running inference over many models, and the resulting difficulty estimates lack interpretability in terms of what makes an item difficult.

-To address this limitation, prior work has explored item features correlated with difficulty and employed them for prediction~\cite{pandarova2019predicting,choi2020predicting,benedetto2021application}.
-These include syntactic, semantic, and psycholinguistic variables (e.g., sentence length, semantic similarity between options, and word familiarity), which can be extracted using NLP tools such as Coh-Metrix~\cite{mcnamara2014automated} or embedding models like BERT~\cite{devlin2019bert}.
-Yet such surface-level features provide limited insight into the reasoning processes that largely govern difficulty.
+In parallel, researchers have explored a complementary direction: leveraging item features to understand the relationship between item characteristics and difficulty in a more interpretable way~\cite{pandarova2019predicting,choi2020predicting,benedetto2021application,byrd2022predicting}.
+Syntactic, semantic, and psycholinguistic variables (e.g., sentence length, semantic similarity between options, and word familiarity) have been predominantly leveraged for this analysis, yet these text-based features provide limited insight into the reasoning processes that largely govern difficulty.